OJ999/holbertonschool-Portfolio_Foundations/README.md

 <----------------------------------------------------------------------------------------------------------------------------->

 5. User Stories
- First, research what user stories are, and how to write them.
-Also note some pitfalls of creating user stories that are too general.
- In the “User Stories” section:
--Define 3-5 detailed user stories that will be satisfied when your MVP is complete.
-Answer:

 User stories are concise descriptions of a feature from the perspective of an end user, typically written in a format such
 as: "As a [type of user], I want [some goal] so that [some reason]."
 They help to articulate the needs and expectations of